 Perhaps the most significant negative side-effect of tech on the environment is the pollution it generates.
 Your laptop and phone may not directly release any emissions, but generating all the electricity they use does.
 Most energy comes from fossil fuels, so the more energy we use, the more emissions we cause.

 Internet functions, like using cellular data on your phone, rely on data centers.
 These massive server networks use an equally huge amount of electricity.
 How much?
-Using your phone for just an hour a day can produce 1.4 tons of carbon dioxide a year.
+User devices represented around 57% of GHG emissions in 2020.

 The production and shipping of technology also leads to more emissions.
 Factories need energy and trucks need diesel.
 As the world buys new gadgets, it means more emissions from the manufacturing and logistics industries.
 Unfortunately, since the advent of electricity, technology and pollution have gone hand-in-hand.
 Pollution is a perfect example of new technology having a negative impact on sustainability.